radiantspace/talk2robots/README.md

 ## Telegram Features

-- [x] Chat with state of art ChatGPT models `/chatgpt`.
+- [x] Chat with state of art LLM models `/chatgpt`.
 The bot remembers the context of the conversation until you say `/clear`.
 - [x] Voice support, just send a voice message in any popular language
 - [x] `/voicegpt` for full voice experience, i.e. voice prompt and voice reply (with OpenAI TTS)
 - [x] `/grammar` mode just to correct grammar